THE PROCESS AND YOUR COMMENTS

 27 N.C.A.C.
 1A, Section .0700, Standing Committees of the Council

-The proposed amendments establish the Technology and Social Media Committee as a standing committee of the State Bar Council.
+The proposed amendments designate the Access to Justice Committee as a standing committee of the council.

 Proposed Amendments to the Discipline and Disability Rules